omgcchheeessee/omgcchheeessee/README.md

 Hi I like to code sometimes
-I can code LUA and JAVA
+I can code Lua and Java